 In the 1990s, I worked at the federal government, at what was then called Indian and Northern Affairs Canada.
 I was in my second year of obtaining my accounting designation and I was hired to review the audited financial statements of one-third of the First Nations in BC.
 I travelled to communities when there were financial difficulties identified in their audit, to work with the First Nation on creating their five-year financial plan.

 Each time I visited a First Nation, I heard their story and learned about their history, their needs, and the wrongdoings of prior and existing governments.
-I was well-trained, well-educated, understood the government processes, and was Indigenous myself, but I learned there was a real gap between what I thought I knew, what I thought they needed, and what they actually needed to achieve financial sustainability.
+I was well-trained, well-educated, and understood the government processes, but I learned there was a real gap between what I thought I knew, what I thought they needed, and what they actually needed to achieve financial sustainability.

 These have led to changes in business arrangements between the profit sector and Indigenous communities.
-For example, impact benefit agreements between industry and Indigenous groups that charge fees for land use are evolving into true partnerships and Indigenous ownership.
+For example, impact benefit agreements are evolving into true partnerships.
 Some First Nations see economic prosperity as a way to exercise financial sovereignty and a means to close the socio-economic gap that may exist for their members.
-Accordingly, over the past 25 years, Indigenous entrepreneurship has increased exponentially for First Nation owned corporations, social enterprises, and Indigenous individuals.
+Accordingly, over the past 25 years, entrepreneurship has increased exponentially for First Nation owned corporations, social enterprises, and Indigenous individuals.

 With this in mind, here are some ways that you can prepare your company to work with Indigenous businesses: